Delaware Route 202: Route description

 DE 202 begins at an intersection with US 13 Bus.
 (North Market Street) in the city of Wilmington, heading north on two-lane undivided Concord Avenue.
 The road passes homes and businesses in the northern part of the city.
 Concord Avenue crosses several streets including Washington Street and Baynard Boulevard.
 At the intersection with the latter, the road becomes four lanes and becomes a divided highway at the Franklin Street intersection.
-After passing under CSX’s Philadelphia Subdivision railroad line, DE 202 exits the Wilmington city limits and reaches a modified cloverleaf interchange with I-95 and US 202, where DE 202 ends and the road continues north as part of US 202 (Concord Pike).
+After passing under CSX’s Philadelphia Subdivision railroad line, DE 202 exits the Wilmington city limits and reaches a modified cloverleaf interchange with I-95 and US 202 (Wilmington Expressway), where DE 202 ends and the road continues north as part of US 202 (Concord Pike).

 DE 202 has an annual average daily traffic count ranging from a high of 25,465 vehicles at the north end of Wilmington to a low of 6,869 vehicles at the Baynard Boulevard intersection.
 The entire length of DE 202 is part of the National Highway System.

 History

 When the U.S. Highway System was created in 1926, what is now DE 202 was designated as the southernmost part of US 122, a U.S. highway that ran from US 13 in Wilmington north to New Jersey.
-By the mid-1930s, the US 122 designation was replaced with US 202, and the route was shifted to head southwest from Concord Avenue and continue into downtown Wilmington on Washington Boulevard.
+By the mid-1930s, the US 122 designation was replaced with US 202, and the route was shifted to head southwest from Concord Avenue and continue into downtown Wilmington on Baynard Boulevard.
 By 1959, US 202 was moved onto a one-way pair through downtown Wilmington, with the southbound direction splitting from Concord Avenue to follow Baynard Boulevard to Washington Street and the northbound direction turning onto Concord Avenue at Market Street (US 13).
 In 1970, the southern terminus of US 202 was cut back to the I-95 interchange, leaving Concord Avenue unnumbered.
 DE 202 was designated along Concord Avenue between US 13 Bus. and I-95/US 202 by 1981.